Update: Breast Surgery and Reconstruction During COVID-19

 Drs.
-Potter and Sprunt work as a team to treat breast cancer and then reconstruct a woman’s breast or breasts.
+Elisabeth Potter and Julie Sprunt work as a team to treat breast cancer and then reconstruct a woman’s breast or breasts.

 On April 21, 2020, the American Society of Plastic Surgeons released guidelines on how breast reconstruction surgery can begin again.
 The American Society of Breast Surgeons also issued updated guidelines on treating people with breast cancer during the pandemic.

 Listen to the podcast to hear Drs.
 Potter and Sprunt explain:

 why resuming both breast cancer surgery and breast reconstruction surgery will depend on where a woman lives